-- Each class, from Year 1, have two Rights Respecting Ambassadors (school councillors) voted for by the children to work with headteacher on an aspect of the school development plan - Clear policies and procedures to support children in reporting worries and concerns to a variety of adults in the school.
-(There are regular reminders of this throughout the school year) - Implementation of a strong PSHE curriculum to support children's development and use of emotional language - A focus on oracy across the school to support children in articulating their thoughts and opinions - An annual pupil questionnaire - School has an 'open door' policy to allow parents to share their views with the school - Inviting children to plan and make personal contributions to their Annual Review meetings, for example, through making invitations or preparing presentations using
+- Each class has two school councillors, voted for by the children to work with the deputy headteacher on an aspect of the school development plan - Each class has two Rights Respecting Ambassadors to work on a project voted for by the children in a Pupil Parliament held across other E1 schools - Clear policies and procedures to support children in reporting worries and concerns to a variety of adults in the school.
+(There are regular reminders of this throughout the school year) - Implementation of a strong PSHE curriculum to support children's development and use of emotional language - A focus on oracy across the school to support children in articulating their thoughts and opinions - An annual pupil questionnaire - School has an 'open door' policy to allow parents to share their views with the school

 Regular 'next step' targets are set for all children, including those with special educational needs and disabilities.
-These are reviewed regularly by the class teacher in discussion with the child.
+These are reviewed regularly by the classteacher in discussion with the child.
 Success is consistently and constantly celebrated with the child and parent.
-The child's self-esteem is constantly at the forefront of our mind, and we ensure that their success is celebrated with others in class.
+The child's self-esteem is constantly at the forefront of our mind and we ensure that their success is celebrated with others in class.
 If a target is proving difficult, discussions will take place with the SEND lead and other professionals involved with the child and broken down into smaller steps or resources will be created to support the staff.